vincentole/bike_sharing_demand_regression_analysis/README.md

 # Bike Sharing Demand - Regression Analysis

-This is a Regression Analysis of the Kaggle Challenge "Bike Sharing Demand".
+This is a regression Analysis of the Kaggle Challenge "Bike Sharing Demand".

 This project is for my personal learning, however, anyone who is also studying data science might find this helpful.